MrSommC/made-template/project/projectplan.md

 ## Project Title

-Adoption of Wind Energy Technology in the United States
+Do socioeconomic factors correlate with wind energy adoption in the United States?

 ## Main Question

-Which states in the United States are leading in wind energy adoption, and what factors contribute to this?
+Do favorable socioeconomic conditions correlate with higher wind turbine adoption in the United States?
 ## Description

 This project will analyze the adoption rates of wind energy across different states in the United States.